 - Overproducing unrequested goods significantly increases your risk of obsolete stock

 This is a counterintuitive one, as you’re regularly taught to exceed customer expectations.
 This however is a waste, as it’s added ‘value’ where you see it as value but the customer doesn’t.
 Overprocessing is any effort put into meeting a standard above which the customer requires, where the customer is not willing to reward it (through higher prices or increased loyalty / sales).

-This is the ‘cost of quality’, or more accurately, the cost of poor quality, and a key overlap area between ‘Lean’ and ‘Six Sigma’.
-This can also easily be one of the higher costs to your company, whether it be by throwing product away or lost customers who are fed up with poor quality.
+This is the ‘cost of quality’, or more accurately, the cost of poor quality, and a key overlap area between ‘Lean’ and ‘Six Sigma’; it is sometimes referred to as ‘Scrap’ or ‘Re-Work’.
+This can be one of the hardest wastes to remove, but if it remains, can easily take down your company, as the costs can be high.

 Whether you consider your staff to be your greatest asset or your greatest cost, they have the capacity to either rise above all competition or go bankrupt.
 Staff often are underutilised, causing the benefit / cost ratio of your staff to reduce greatly.